haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 possible to build higher level patterns on top, using Haskell's usual powers of abstraction to generate the lower level rules.
-Crucially, the design allows the rules to be used across an IPC interface, which is necessary for build tools like `cabal-install` or HLS to be able to interrogate and invoke them.
+Crucially, the design allows the rules to be used across an IPC interface, which is necessary for build tools like `cabal-install` or HLS to be able to interrogate and invoke them (see e.g. the future work discussed in [§ Hooks integration](#hooks-integration)).

 The full details of the design of pre-build hooks are provided in [§ Pre-build hooks](#pre-build-hooks).